ole-thoeb/practical-generics/tasks/option.md

 </details>

 ## `option.unwrapOr`
-Write a method `unwrapOr` that takes a default value that is returns if `option` is `None`.
+Write a method `unwrapOr` that takes a default value that is returned if `option` is `None`.
 If `option` is `Some` the wrapped is value simply returned.
-`unwrapOr should allow for widening the type.
+`unwrapOr` should allow for widening the type.
 Meaning the type of the default value can differ from the wrapped type.

 <details>
 <summary>Hint 1</summary>